Skip to content

 • Settings Overrides: Fixed configuration parsing to ensure environment variable overrides are correctly applied when loaded from settings.yaml.

-• CLI Defaults: Ensured the update-default command consistently targets the global grove, and introduced a new --force flag.
+• CLI Defaults: Ensured the update-default command consistently targets the global project, and introduced a new --force flag.

 • Frontend Assets: Resolved static asset serving issues by removing an erroneous StripPrefix in the router, and fixed client entry point imports.